hesiqi2000/zynq-lab/lab4.md

 After completing this lab, you will be able to:
 *	Write a basic application to access an IP peripheral in Vitis IDE
-*	Develop a linker script
-*	Partition the executable sections into both the DDR3 and BRAM spaces
 *	Generate an ELF executable file
 *	Download the bitstream and application and verify on a Zynq board